existancepy/bss-macro-py/README.md

 **Settings explaination:**

-Hive number: Its a number from 1-6 that represents which hive you claimed.
+- Hive number: Its a number from 1-6 that represents which hive you claimed.
 1 is the hive closest to the canon, 6 is the furthest.
-walkspeed: The player walkspeed (without haste).
+- walkspeed: The player walkspeed (without haste).
 It can be found in the in-game settings.
-gather_enable: if you want to enable gathering.
+- gather_enable: if you want to enable gathering.
 The program will not gather if its set to "no" (yes/no).
-gather_field: The field you want to gather from.
+- gather_field: The field you want to gather from.
-gather_pattern: The movement pattern that you want to gather with.
+- gather_pattern: The movement pattern that you want to gather with.
-gather_size: Affects the overall area that is covered by the player when gathering (S,M,L).
+- gather_size: Affects the overall area that is covered by the player when gathering (S,M,L).
-gather_width: Affects the overall area that is covered by the player when gathering.
+- gather_width: Affects the overall area that is covered by the player when gathering.
-gather_time: How long you want to gather for (in minutes).
+- gather_time: How long you want to gather for (in minutes).
-pack: How full you want your backpack to be (in percentage).
+- pack: How full you want your backpack to be (in percentage).
-before_gather_turn: which direction you want to turn upon reaching the field and before gathering.
+- before_gather_turn: which direction you want to turn upon reaching the field and before gathering.
-turn_times: how many times you want to turn in the direction specified by before_gather_turn.
+- turn_times: how many times you want to turn in the direction specified by before_gather_turn.
-return_to_hive: how you want to return to hive (reset/walk/whirligig).
+- return_to_hive: how you want to return to hive (reset/walk/whirligig).
-whirligig_slot: the hotbar slot your whirligig is in.
+- whirligig_slot: the hotbar slot your whirligig is in.
 This is only used if you set the return_to_hive to "whirligig".
+- Stump snail: if you want to enable stump snail afk.
+The program will prioritise stump snail (yes/no). *Make sure that stump snail is alive when selecting this*

 **Bugs and fixes:**